ciber-lab/pictor-yolo/README.md

 ### Download the crowd-sourced dataset

-The crowd-sourced images and annotated labels can be accessed from the corresponding OneDrive subfolders.
+The crowd-sourced images and annotated labels can be accessed from the corresponding subfolders in the dataset.

 ## **Methods**